Dice Breakers

 There is a lack of meaningful connections at Stanford’s Coupa Cafe

 I observed that Coupa Cafe functions as a “shared solitude” space, where people are together but mainly focused on their own tasks.
-The environment feels designed to encourage focus/familiarity, which is why a lot of people already feel comfortable at Coupa Cafe.
+The environment feels designed to encourage focus/familiarity, which is what makes a lot of people feel comfortable at Coupa.
 However, there isn't a low friction activity to bring people together.

 How might we create low-pressure opportunities within Coupa Cafe that leverage its casual and central location to encourage thoughtful conversations among Stanford students?